nodemcu/nodemcu-firmware/docs/en/flash.md

     Keep in mind that the ESP8266 needs to be put into flash mode before you can flash a new firmware!

+To enable ESP8266 firmware flashing GPIO0 pin must be pulled low before the device is reset.
+Conversely, for a normal boot, GPIO0 must be pulled high or floating.

+If you have a [NodeMCU dev kit](https://github.com/nodemcu/nodemcu-devkit-v1.0) then you don't need to do anything, as the USB connection can pull GPIO0 low by asserting DTR and reset your board by asserting RTS.

+If you have an ESP-01 or other device without built-in USB, you will need to enable flashing yourself by pulling GPIO0 low or pressing a "flash" switch.

 ## esptool
 > A cute Python utility to communicate with the ROM bootloader in Espressif ESP8266.
 It is intended to be a simple, platform independent, open source replacement for XTCOM.